 {

-// Define the connection string to your database
+// Step 1: Define the connection string

 string connectionString = "Your_Connection_String_Here";

-// Create a SqlConnection object
+// Step 2: Create a SqlConnection object

 using (SqlConnection connection = new SqlConnection(connectionString))